nathwung/uoft-housing/README.md

 - Real-world student scenarios
 - Blurred featured listings
 - About section with mission-driven highlights and trust badges
-- A floating assistant bot is embedded to help users with suggestions during their visit
+- A floating assistant bot to help users with suggestions during their visit
 - Dark mode toggle

 ### 🔐 UofT-Verified Authentication